-At Abbeyfields we want all children to develop a love of reading as this means they will continue to read for pleasure and for purpose throughout their school journey and into adult life.
-Children also need to be able to communicate successfully, whether speaking and listening orally, demonstrating their comprehension of factual and fictional texts, writing in different styles and for different purposes, or using modern technologies to develop their digital literacy skills.
+At Abbeyfields we want all children to learn to read as quickly as possible, freeing them to read to learn.
+We would like them to develop a love of reading as this means they will continue to read for pleasure and for purpose throughout their school journey and into adult life.
+Children also need to be able to communicate successfully, whether speaking and listening, demonstrating their comprehension of factual and fictional texts, writing in different styles and for different purposes, or using modern technologies to develop their digital literacy skills.
 English is at the core of all learning and interaction, so we devote a large proportion of curriculum time, particularly in the early years of school, to ensuring children learn to read effectively.

 Recent developments in English teaching: